SzczepanLeon/wMbus-gateway/README.md

 VCC    -> 3V3
 GND    -> GND
 ```
-More details about wiring in library this tool is using for connecting with CC1101: https://github.com/LSatan/SmartRC-CC1101-Driver-Lib

 ## Building and usage
 The app is based on PlatformIO and is build through PlatformIO's toolchain.